<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6672188&amp;fmt=gif">

 Residents submit maintenance requests from the resident portal or the mobile app.
 Work orders route to the right vendor or in-house tech automatically.
 Staff track status, photos, parts, and labor in one place.
 Residents see updates in real time and rate the work when it closes.

 That sequence sounds simple.
 It isn't, if your maintenance management tools live in three different systems.
 BuildingLink consolidates the workflow so service requests don't disappear into someone's inbox, repetitive tasks like preventive maintenance run on schedule, and work orders stop falling through the cracks.
 Operators using the platform consistently report fewer escalations and faster turnaround on the work residents notice most.
-That's how you save time on maintenance workflows without cutting corners on the asset.

 building-link-payment-solutions